eddie-murphy/opencv-python-traffic-light-recognizer/README.md

 # opencv-python-traffic-lights
-OpenCV Python program that identifies traffic lights and their state (red, green, yellow) from dash cam photos
+OpenCV(version 3) Python program that identifies traffic lights and their state (red, green, yellow) from dash cam photos

 * I have included the python and jupyter notebook files (**opencv_python_traffic_lights_main**).
 I have included a static html printout of the jupyter notebook with outputs.